Text Generation: A Systematic Literature Review of Tasks, Evaluation, and Challenges: Methodology

 \subsection{Automatic Filtering}

-\textbf{Temporal criteria.} The transformer architecture has disrupted text generation and is a cornerstone of modern text generation development.
-As previously discussed, many reviews focus on text generation before the transformer era or its early days (e.g., up to 2021 \cite{FatimaIKD22}) We consider publications starting from the publication of Transformer (2017) \cite{VaswaniSPU17a}.
-Our initial collection, which consists of 1669 publications, is reduced to 1464 papers when adding the temporal filter.
+\textbf{Temporal criteria.} The Transformer architecture has fundamentally changed the landscape of text generation and now forms the basis of modern language models \citep{VaswaniSPU17a}.
+While existing surveys predominantly examine approaches developed before the Transformer era \citep{10.5555/3241691.3241693} or focus on its early adoption \citep{FatimaIKD22}, this review considers work published since the Transformer's introduction in 2017.
+By this, we expect to retrieve works that directly or indirectly rely on the Transformer architecture.
+This cutoff is defined because most LLMs are Transformer-based, enabling a systematic analysis of the architecture's abilities, limitations, and emerging research opportunities.

 \textbf{Citation criteria.} Next, we filter the results using Semantic Scholar's \textit{influential citations} \citep{ValenzuelaEscarcegaHE15}.
-An influential citation traces key works that another work relies on, e.g., measured by citations in specific paper locations, research overlap, or content similarity work \citep{ValenzuelaEscarcegaHE15}.
 Influential citations, therefore, provide a proxy for measuring a publication's impact on other publications in the field.
-To even out the distribution of papers regarding yearly coverage, we sample the top five papers per query and year by influential citations, yielding 337 papers.
-We select papers with more than two influential citations until 2021 to estimate papers of high influence in text generation.
-We treat recent works differently as older papers tend to have more citations than recent ones, although both can be similarly impactful \citep{AbdallaWRN23, WahleRAG23}.
-Thus, we relax our restrictions and do not remove papers with less than two influential citations for the years 2022 and 2023.
-After automatic filtering rules, we are left with 279 works.
+An influential citation traces key works that another work relies on, e.g., measured by citations in specific paper locations, research overlap, or similar work \citep{ValenzuelaEscarcegaHE15}.
+To even out the distribution of papers by year, we sample the top five papers per query and year by influential citations.
+We select papers with more than two influential citations until 2021 to estimate papers of strong influence in text generation.
+We treat recent works differently as older papers tend to have more citations than recent ones, although both can be impactful \citep{AbdallaWRN23, WahleRAG23}.
+Thus, we relax our restrictions and do not remove papers with two or fewer influential citations for the years 2022 to 2025.
+After the citation criteria, we are left with 381 works.